-LO2 lawyers are expected to competently manage intermediate-level legal matters with low to medium risk and complexity.
+LO1 lawyers are expected to competently manage entry/developmental level legal matters that are routine in nature with low risk and low complexity.
 Legal Officers are internally assessed on the extent to which the lawyer's advice is solution-focused, clear, concise, and practical.